gummyBear-Index/KitchenFox/README.md

   ```

   ### Fetching Recipes using inventory items

-   + Users have the options to get recommended recipes by selecting specific items in their inventory or using their entire inventory.
+   + Users can get recommended recipes by choosing specific items in their inventory they want to cook with.

-   + Recipes results page display 5 recommended recipes with a clickable image with overlayed title that opens up a browser page with the detailed recipe.
+   + The recipes results page displays 5 recommended recipes users can browse from.

   ``` javascript